Skip to main content

 Visitor Facilities And Travel

 The park is accessible from the town of Skole, which is connected by rail and road to Lviv, approximately 100 kilometers to the north.
-A visitor center in Skole provides maps, trail information, and exhibits on the park's ecology and UNESCO heritage.
+A visitor center in Skole provides maps, trail information, and exhibits on the park's ecology.
 Marked trails range from easy valley walks to challenging mountain hikes.
 Accommodation options include hotels in Skole, guesthouses in surrounding villages, and mountain shelters for multi-day hikes.
 The park is accessible year-round, with summer and early autumn being the most popular hiking seasons and winter offering skiing opportunities.

 Conservation And Sustainability